The types of peer support available

-- location of meetings - depending on the comfort and access of each group, meetings can be held in any space which the group agrees on as appropriate.
-This could range from caregiver homes, at cafés, local marae, and public spaces such as parks
+- location of meetings — depending on the comfort and access of each group, meetings can be held in any space which the group agrees is appropriate (this could range from caregiver homes, cafés, local marae, and public spaces such as parks)

-- roles - there are some roles that help meetings run more smoothly.
-Organisation and leadership doesn’t have to sit with one person, it can move from meeting to meeting.
+- roles — there are some roles that help meetings run more smoothly but organisation and leadership doesn’t have to sit with one person and can move from meeting to meeting.